Customer Service

 Apart from that, there are a few more general rules for writing support content:

-• Use visuals like images, screenshots, infographics to explain a complex process.
+- Use visuals like images, screenshots, and infographics to explain a complex process.

-In a nutshell, prioritize simplicity and clarity over complexity and nuance in knowledge base articles.
-If you are hiring a writer, use a plagiarism checker and AI Detector to make sure the writer is not using some AI writing software or paraphraser.
+In a nutshell, prioritize simple titles/terms and clarity over complexity and nuance in your pieces.
+A while ago, I would recommend you use AI Detector to make sure your KB writer is not using some AI writing software or paraphraser.
+As of now, the cutting-edge ChatGPT and AI techs will be in handy for all the writers out there 🙂

 4. Optimize SEO